w-A-L-L-e/BenfordsLawImages/README.md

 make
 ```

-You can install the binary by running
+Optional: You can install the binary in /usr/local/bin by running
 ```
 make install
 ```
 And remove it with make uninstall.

-# Runing
+# Running
 Running the created executable without arguments prints the usage:
 ```
 $ USAGE: ./img2benford: <image|-random>